 Visit Butchers’ Hall

 Originally a covered market, the Butchers’ Hall on Groentenmarkt Square dates back to the 15th century.
 Its impressive wooden vault was built entirely without nails, and those rafters now support traditional drying Ganda Ham, a local specialty.

 With a nod to its roots, the Butchers’ Hall is the best place for finding authentic East Flemish food in Ghent.
 This is no small feat considering that there are more than 175 traditional regional culinary products, and the Butchers’ Hall has them all.
 In addition to the ham, you’ll find delicious Tierenteyn mustard, Breydel bacon, numerous local beers, cheeses and cheese croquettes, and so many other tasty things.

-The products at the Butchers’ Hall can be bought individually or put together in a gift pack, and many are suitably wrapped to get through customs if you want to take them home.
+The products at the Butchers’ Hall can be bought individually or put together in a gift pack, and many are wrapped to get through Customs if you want to take them home.
 To try the food in the moment, check out the on-site restaurant.

 Try the frites

 You can’t go a day in Belgium without enjoying frites, or at least you shouldn’t.
 (Calories don’t count on vacation, right?)

 The best frites stand we found is just outside the Butchers’ Hall.
 In fact, right up against it in a red alcove.
 You would almost walk right past it if not for the line of people.